Datseris/whyjulia-manifesto/README.md

 9.  **Exceptionally strong integrated package manager**: Julia's package manager is just another package.
 It is flexible, strong, leading to less ambiguities versus other languages.
 On top of it, a strong binary shipping system is built.
 This all means that everything runs everywhere: no `makefile` nonsence, no spending weeks figuring out how to install things, no worries whether your program will be able to run on Windows.
 Everything is a 1-click install.
 10. **Welcoming and responsive community**: My experience using Julia for 6+ years is that it has one of the most welcoming and responsive communities I have encountered.
 New questions asked on the official Julia Discourse forum or Slack channels consistently get answers within minutes.
 This means that there is no real reason to worry that your questions won't get answers due to the relatively smaller community of Julia versus e.g., Python.
 11. **Many large-scale projects and organizations have already adopted Julia**: For example, the USA federal government uses Julia for its cost-benefit analysis of climate change (https://www.mimiframework.org/).
 A blend of MIT, CalTech, and JPL scientists use Julia to create a brand new Earth System Model (https://clima.caltech.edu/).
 NASA switched from MATLAB to Julia for its Launch Service simulations, resulting in a 15,000x performance acceleration and and an overall more flexible code base that is also easier to learn (https://www.youtube.com/watch?v=tQpqsmwlfY0).
+12. **Easy installs and pre-built binary dependencies**: In Julia the days where you would have to spend weeks, while being supervised by the senior postdoc of the group, _just to install a software_ are long gone.
+Since most Julia packages are written in Julia, installing anything is a trivial 1 line of code.
+But even in cases of binary dependencies, Julia has made things rather easy!
+It offers persistent binary artifact storage via Yggdrasil by building binary system images for any platform combinations: [BinaryBuilder.jl](https://docs.binarybuilder.org/stable/) (and see the [official blog post](https://julialang.org/blog/2019/11/artifacts/) for more details).

 ## But why do you try so hard to convince people?